Reducing Ecommerce Bounce Rates using Data Personalization Techniques

 3. Display dynamic content

-A great example is how in Zalora dynamically changes the CTA of its discount offers.
-A visitor browsing men’s t-shirt gets a pop up with a discount offer on men’s shirts too.
+A great example is how Zalora dynamically used data and personalization to change the CTA of its discount offers.
+A visitor browsing men’s t-shirts gets a pop-up with a discount offer on men’s shirts too.

 4. Use high-quality images